 telbib can be searched through the public user interface (http://telbib.eso.org).
 As described above, the records list all programs that generated the data used in the paper and provide links to the ESO archive (raw data as well as dtata products, if available) through the program IDs.
 In return, program IDs in the ESO Science Archive provide links back to telbib, listing all scientific papers that use specific observing programs.
 More information about the telbib front-end can be found in the telbib Help page.

 Fig. 1: FUSE and telbib connect published literature and data located in the ESO Science Archive, keeping track of the observing facilities and programs used for the research.

 All papers using data from Chajnantor facilities (APEX and/or ALMA) are tagged with telescopes and program IDs.
 In addition, for APEX-based papers instruments are recorded.
 In contrast, ALMA-based papers are not tagged with the specific receiver bands.

 All APEX and ALMA science papers are retrievable through the public telbib interface, regardless of the project partner (ESO, Max-Planck-Society, Onsala, Chile for APEX; Europe, North America, East Asia, Chile for ALMA) that provided the data.
-However, in ESO's statistics and reports, e.g., the 'Basic ESO Statisics' document, only those papers that use data from ESO observing time are taken into account.
+Users can limit their searches to ESO/European data papers by choosing the option "Only ESO data papers (excluding non-ESO ALMA / non-ESO APEX papers)".
+ESO's statistics and reports, e.g., the 'Basic ESO Statisics' document, only take those papers into account that use data from ESO/European observing time.